 ...but be filled with the Spirit, as you sing psalms and hymns and spiritual songs among yourselves, singing and making melody to the Lord in your hearts, giving thanks to God the Father at all times (Eph 5:18-19).

 “The Christian church was born in song,” says one writer.
 The links between music and religion have existed from ancient times.
 What is it about music that we embrace it so automatically?
-And, with an eye on the opening verses of Psalm 33 above, what does it mean to “‘sing’ a new song”?
+And, with an eye on the above verses of Psalm 33, what does it mean to “‘sing’ a new song”?
 A sufficient response to these questions by necessity takes us beyond worship back to creation and our theological anthropology.

 There are two important issues about music that are important to distinguish since music is an integral aspect of worship: music’s qualitative nature and music’s unique function for relational communication from inner out, with or without words.
 They are not one and the same, though inseparable.
 A problem occurs from confusing them, however, and especially by mistaking the former for the latter.
 These two keys of music are inseparable because their composition emerges from the human person created in the qualitative image and relational likeness of the whole God.
 Without this whole understanding of theological anthropology, the human person, relationship with God, worship, music and singing all become reduced to secondary aspects which fragment their wholeness.